gigascience/gigadb-website/README.md

 ### Running database migrations

-Some code changes are database schemas changes.
-You will need to run Yii migration scripts to create the postgresql database used by GigaDB with a shell script as follows:
+A shell script containing Yii migrations is used to create the postgresql database for GigaDB as follows:
 ```
 $ ops/scripts/setup_devdb.sh
 ```